-level of service (LOS)- The operating level of an intersection or roadway segment can be described using the term Level of Service.
-Level of Service is a qualitative description of operation based on delay and maneuverability.
+level of service (LOS)- The operating level of an intersection or roadway segment can be described using the term "level of service."
+LOS is a qualitative description of operation based on delay and maneuverability.
 It can range from "A," representing free flow conditions, to "F," representing gridlock.

 light rail transit (LRT)- Lightweight passenger rail cars operating singly (or in short, usually two-car trains) of fixed rails in right-of-way that is not separated from other traffic for much of the way.
-Light rail vehicles are driven electrically with power being drawn from an overhead electric line via a trolley or a pantograph.
+Light rail vehicles are driven electrically, with power being drawn from an overhead electric line via a trolley or a pantograph.
 Also known as "streetcar," "tramway," or "trolley car."